Jus1nM/Code-Louisville_Project/README.md

           - pip install seaborn

   *To make it easier to read the CSV file to run the code, I recommend having the CSV file in the same directory as the .ipynb file.
 Otherwise, you'll need to specify the path to the .csv for the Pandas csv_reader.*

+About the data used in this project:
+The Forbes Fortune 50 list can be found here:  https://fortune.com/fortune500/2022/search/